-Creighton University's policy relating to the confidentiality and privacy of student education records is in keeping with the Family Educational Rights and Privacy Act (FERPA).
+Creighton University complies with the Family Educational Rights and Privacy Act (FERPA).
 Information about students or former students will not be released without the consent of the student other than in the exceptions stated in the Federal Act.
 FERPA affords students certain rights with respect to their educational records.
-They are:

 a.
 The right to inspect and review the student's education records.